-Pleurocentesis/Thoracentesis Procedure (Pleural Effusion Treatment) in NYC
+Pleurocentesis/Thoracentesis Procedure (Pleural Effusion Treatment) in New York, NY

 If you are exhibiting symptoms indicating pleural effusion, such as a chronic cough, shortness of breath, or chest pain, Top NYC Pulmanologist Marc Bowen may recommend that you undergo a pleurocentesis procedure (also known as a thoracentesis) in order to accurately diagnose your condition, relieve your symptoms, and improve lung function.
 An in-office chest ultrasound may be necessary first to determine if there is fluid in the pleural space.